CR1337/rl-audio-player/README.md

 # rl-audio-player

-A simple library that provides audio playback capailities.
+A simple library that provides audio playback capabilities.

 It can only play WAV files.
 It can play, pause and stop them.
 Also it can jump to different timestamps.